Chymyst/chymyst-core/doc/join_calculus_joinrun_tutorial.md

 decr()+decr() // now the soup has counter(98)
 ```

-The alternative syntax `decr()+decr()` means injecting two molecules at once.
+The syntax `decr()+decr()` means injecting two molecules at once.
-In the current version of `JoinRun`, this is equivalent to injecting the molecules one by one.
+(In the current version of `JoinRun`, this is equivalent to injecting the molecules one by one.)

 It could happen that we are injecting `incr()` and `decr()` molecules too quickly for reactions to start.
 This will result in many instances of `incr()` or `decr()` molecules being present in the soup, waiting to be consumed.
 This is not a problem if only one instance of the `counter` molecule is present in the soup.
+When a reaction starts, all input molecules are consumed first.
-In that case, the single `counter` molecule will react with either an `incr` or a `decr` molecule, starting one reaction at a time.
+For this reason, the single `counter` molecule will react with either an `incr` or a `decr` molecule, starting only one reaction at a time.
-Thus, we cannot have any race conditions with the counter (In ordinary, non-Join Calculus code, a race condition could occur due to updating the counter value simultaneously from different processes).
+Thus, we will not have any race conditions with the counter (In ordinary, non-Join Calculus code, a race condition could occur due to updating the counter value simultaneously from different processes).

 ## Tracing the output